-Under the Colorado Marijuana Code, the Colorado Department of Revenue is empowered to grant licenses to both adult use and medical marijuana businesses, including cultivation facilities, products manufacturers, testing facilities, transporters, researchers and developers, and (in the adult use context) accelerator cultivators, accelerator stores, and hospitality businesses.
+Under the Colorado Marijuana Code, the Marijuana Enforcement Division of the Colorado Department of Revenue is empowered to grant licenses to both adult use and medical marijuana businesses, including cultivation facilities, products manufacturers, testing facilities, transporters, researchers and developers, and (in the adult use context) accelerator cultivators, accelerator stores, and hospitality businesses.
+The Colorado Marijuana Code underwent amendments in 2022, which include, among other things, changes to the requirements for physical or virtual separation of operations for co-located adult use and medical dispensaries, transfers of product between commonly owned medical and adult use marijuana cultivation facilities, responsible vendor training, and limitations on the use of modified or synthetic intoxicating cannabanoids.
+The MED promulgated comprehensive amendments to its regulations effective December 1, 2022.